 Table Captions TABLE 1.
-The minimum grid point thresholds required for the identification of an ETE within the eastern and western U.S. domains.
-The total number of ETEs identified during 1979-2014 within the eastern and western U.S. domains, as well as the number of ETEs that occurred during the cool season (Sep-May).
+Selected studies that have sought relationships between cool season ETEs and modes of intraannual and interannual climate variability.
+TABLE 2.
+The characteristics of continental U.S. ETEs identified during the 36-year period, 1979-2014.
+The characteristics provided include the minimum gridpoint thresholds required for the identification of an ETE within the eastern and western U.S. domains, the total number of ETEs identified within the eastern and western U.S. domains, and the number of ETEs that occurred during the cool season.
 Refer to the text for a full discussion of the ETE identification scheme.

-910 Tables
+972 Tables